Skip to Content

 Should I repot my Philodendron?

 This species of Philodendron is known to grow quite tall and large, hence the name “Tree” Philodendron.
 As such, they will occasionally need to be repotted before breaking out.
-Check the spacing between your pot and the plant every year to ensure they are not too cramped.
+Check the spacing between your pot and the plant yearly to ensure they are not too cramped.